-My name is Shelley and this is a website I created for reasons that few could understand.
+My name is Shelley and this is my dog Tundra, Tundra is my service dog and this is a website I created for reasons that few could understand.
 I'm sharing my experience of abuse, its a safety measure.
 Unless you've experienced these sort of abuses it'd be hard to understand.

 If you've come here from Shelleyleach.com you'll have a better understanding of evolvement of my internet presence.
 Its funny because I still feel very silenced.